RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 ![update](https://user-images.githubusercontent.com/540857/106713057-e03e2b00-65c7-11eb-9529-766986334e8b.png)

 - **Basic Install:** This is intended as a first install and is not required if using a pre-built image. eg When installing RetroPie on top of an existing OS.
-- **Update All Installed Packages:** This will update the RetroPie-Setup script and all installed packages.
+- **Update:** This will update the RetroPie-Setup script and all installed packages.
 - **Manage Packages:** This will allow you to install and update individual emulators, ports, controller drivers (like the ps3 or xboxdrv) other optional packages.
 - **Configuration / Tools:** Configuration and tools including BlueTooth and WiFi setup, splashscreens and theme.
 You can also access any packages that have additional configuration here.
 - **Update RetroPie-Setup Script:** Updates the RetroPie-Setup script to the latest version.